Beard Grooming Essentials: The Complete Guide

 Professional Beard Shaping

 While daily maintenance is your responsibility, professional shaping every 2-4 weeks keeps your beard looking intentional rather than accidental.
-I offer beard sculpting services for clients across Santa Barbara and the Oxnard area.
+I offer beard sculpting services for clients across Ventura County.

 What a professional beard trim includes: